Skip to main content

 These questions push the conversation into the realm of corporate social responsibility and bioethics.
 They demand that employers and their wellness vendors justify not only their security measures but also the scientific and ethical foundations of their analytical methods.

-Engaging at this level is the ultimate act of informed consent, asserting your right to understand and control how your is being modeled, interpreted, and used.
+Engaging at this level is the ultimate act of informed consent, asserting your right to understand and control how your digital phenotype is being modeled, interpreted, and used.
 It is a necessary step to ensure that wellness technologies serve human vitality without compromising human dignity.

 References